 An old-world temple of caffeine, Caffè Tubino (Corso Porta Borsari 15/D, 1 block west of the Piazza delle Erbe; tel.
 045-803-2296) is stocked with packaged blends of Tubino-brand teas and coffees displayed on racks lining parallel walls in a small space made even smaller by the imposing crystal chandelier.
 On the same street is Pasticceria Bar Flego (Corso Porta Borsari 9; tel.
 045-803-2471), a beloved institution with eight tiny tables.
-Accompany a frothy cappuccino with an unbridled sampling of their deservedly famous bite-size pastries by the piece at 1€ each.
-Zaletti are a regional specialty, traditional cookies made with corn flour, raisins, and pine nuts -- much better tried than described!
-It's closed on Monday.
+Accompany a frothy cappuccino with their deservedly famous bite-size pastries, zaletti, traditional cookies made with corn flour, raisins, and pine nuts -- much better tried than described!

 One of Verona's oldest and most patronized pasticcerie is Cordioli, a stroll from Juliet's House on Via Cappello 39 (tel.
 045-800-3055).
 There are no tables and it's often crowded at the bar, but with coffee this good and pastries this fresh, it's obvious why the crowds come.
 Verona's perfect souvenir?
 How about homemade baci di Giulietta (Juliet's kisses, vanilla meringues) and sospiri di Romeo (Romeo's sighs, chocolate hazelnut cookies)?

-It's closed Sunday afternoon and Wednesday.
+Wine Bars -- Verona is the epicenter of the region's important viticulture, but the old-time wine bars are decreasing in number and atmosphere.
+Recapture the spirit of yesteryear at Carro Armato, in a 14th-century palazzo at Vicolo Gatto 2A/Vicolo San Piero Martire (1 block south of Piazza Sant'Anastasia; tel.
+045-803-0175), a great choice when you want to sit and sample some of 30 or so regional wines by the glass and make an informal meal out of fresh, inexpensive bar food.
 The wonderful old wine bar Enoteca dal Zovo, on Vicolo San Marco in Foro 7/5 (off Corso Porta Borsari near Caffè Tubino; tel.
 045-803-4369), is run by Oreste, who knows everyone in town, and they all stop by for his excellent selection of Veneto wines.
 Salami, olives, and finger foods will help keep you vertical, since the few stools are always occupied by senior gentlemen who are as much a part of the fixtures as the hundreds of dusty bottles of wines and grappa that line the walls.